Zemyoro/repo/README.md

 </p>

-## What my goal is
+## What this repo is for

-I'm just gonna be honest...
-I don't have a goal.
-This is just for fun (For now)
+I made it just for fun.
+I may use it a lot, or maybe not.

 ## Want to add tweaks?